Skip to main content

 • OIDC

-If using Pre-shared key authentication, you will configure OpenFGA with a secret key and your application calling OpenFGA will have to set an Authorization: Bearer <YOUR-KEY-HERE> header.
-You can configure multiple keys.
+If using Pre-shared key authentication, you will configure OpenFGA with one or more secret keys and your application calling OpenFGA will have to set an Authorization: Bearer <YOUR-KEY-HERE> header.

 Warning